-Dropbox vs OneDrive: Comparison for Businesses
+Dropbox vs OneDrive: Comparison for Businesses 2026

 Dropbox and OneDrive both have their own set of advantages for businesses planning to improve their cloud-based operations.
-However, when it comes to choosing between the two, it is crucial to explore all the plans and their respective features.
+This Dropbox vs OneDrive comparison guide is designed to help you choose the right option for your business.

 Key Takeaways:

-Dropbox vs OneDrive: Pricing
+Dropbox vs OneDrive Pricing

 Dropbox Pricing

-Dropbox Plans Pricing and Storage
+| Dropbox Plans | Pricing and Storage |

-Basic Free: 2 GB storage
+| Basic | Free: 2 GB storage |

-Plus For Personal use: $9.99/month (2 TB of storage)
+| Plus | For Personal use: $9.99/month (2 TB of storage) |

-Professional For Professionals: $16.58/month (3 TB of storage)
+| Professional | For Professionals: $16.58/month (3 TB of storage) |

-Standard For Teams: $15/user/month (5 TB of storage for the Team)
+| Standard | For Teams: $15/user/month (5 TB of storage for the Team) |

-Advanced For Companies: $24/user/month (Starts at 15 TB for the team)
+| Advanced | For Companies: $24/user/month (Starts at 15 TB for the team) |

 Note: Prices are based on October 2025 data when you take an annual subscription.
 You can check the official pricing pages of Dropbox for more details.